sayjeyhi/presentation-i18n/slides.md

 <div class="flex gap-2 text-sm items-center bg-gray-900 p-2 border-l-4 border-solid border-gray-300 rounded">
    <img class="w-6" src="https://em-content.zobj.net/source/microsoft-teams/363/winking-face_1f609.png" />
-    It has its advantages and disadvantages, and it is still a viable option for simple projects.
+    It has advantages as as well, and it is still a valuable option to have for simple projects.
 </div>

 ---